CharlotteHaywood-Artist.jpg

 About

 Charlotte Haywood lives regionally in Northern NSW on Bundjalung Country.
 She is an experimental interdisciplinary artist working across the senses.
 She seeks cultural and linguistic nuances of the body and ecologies to decrypt and unfold multi-narratives; unearthing emergent narratives of coexistence.
-She has cultivated a highly collaborative and process-driven practice that is dedicated to eco aesthetics and the nurturing of biodiversity; as the variety of life and ideas.
-She creates works that thread disparate narratives of time, culture and place through the use of materiality, process, form and motif.
+She has cultivated a highly collaborative and process-driven practice that is dedicated to earth wise intelligence and the self organising nature of life.

+She looks to untie hierarchies in light of biodiversity.
+Threading disparate narratives of time, culture and place through the use of materiality, process, form and motif.
 From the botanical and historical to future nostalgia.
 She is an everyway-weaver.

-Haywood is a master weaver.
-She experimentally trades between the tactile and the digital, form and ephemera- working across: textiles, sculpture, installation, public art, experimental architecture, film, theatre, sound, food, linguistics, community and ecologies.
+Experimentally trading between the tactile and the digital, form and ephemera- working across: textiles, sculpture, installation, public art, experimental architecture, film, theatre, sound, food, linguistics, community and ecologies.

 Her performative practices and embodied materials can vary from hybrid architectural forms to the ancient technology of tapestry weaving in a symbolic un-weaving and reweaving of interrogated histories and land management practices, cultural botany, ecological restoration, gesture as language, synaesthesia, national community interdisciplinary-craft-geometry-science-environment networks, community cookbooks, creative disaster recovery, data as flavour and evolving multi-narrational video works.

-Her latest large scale and touring work GREEN ASYLUM, supported by The Australia Council for the Arts, exhibited at The Australian Design Centre (2017) NSW, Biennale of Australian Art (2018) Ballarat VIC, Logan Art Gallery (2019) QLD, Wangaratta Regional Gallery (2019) VIC, Caboolture Regional Art Gallery (2021) QLD and has been acquired by Tamworth Regional Gallery NSW (2023).
+Her large scale touring work GREEN ASYLUM, supported by The Australia Council for the Arts, exhibited at The Australian Design Centre (2017) NSW, Biennale of Australian Art (2018) Ballarat VIC, Logan Art Gallery (2019) QLD, Wangaratta Regional Gallery (2019) VIC, Caboolture Regional Art Gallery (2021) QLD and has been acquired by Tamworth Regional Gallery NSW (2023).
 It provided opportunity for an experimental work that looked at the Australian landscape, language, architecture, textiles and video.
-Including the creation of the evolving or “living” video work SHARING ACTION ii (2017-), with April Pengart Campbell from Ti Tree Community, NT.
+Including the creation of the evolving or “living” video work SHARING ACTION ii (2017- ), with April Pengart Campbell from Ti Tree Community, NT.
 Presenting over 25 Indigenous and migrant languages as hand gesture.
 The work was supported by Batchelor Institute’s Centre for Aboriginal Languages + Linguistics, NT and Melbourne University’s Research Unit for Indigenous Language, VIC.

 Since 2018, she has been in counsel with Mbabaram Custodian and Senior Ethnobotanist Gerry Turpin at the Tropical Indigenous Ethnobotany Centre (TIEC), Australian Tropical Herbarium, James Cook University, Cairns for her projects MNEMONIC VEGETABLES (2020) presented at Lismore Regional Gallery, NSW, bringing together interdisciplinary plant practitioners, Knowledge Holders and vocalists, and commissioned interactive public work HERE + NOW (2021) for Brisbane City Botanical Gardens, QLD.
 Which platformed the importance and authority of Traditional Ecological Knowledge (TEK).
 This project also brought attention to the significance of the study of phenology or biological life cycles and how these are influenced by seasonal variations and climate change through interviewing Phenologist Marie Keatley, Senior Research Fellow at the University of Melbourne.
 Whilst incorporating audience participation through a citizen science activation via the Climate Change App.